Bware (INFRA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Bware Historical Price

-According to the latest data gathered on Bware live price page, the current price of Bware is 0.083122USD.
+According to the latest data gathered on Bware live price page, the current price of Bware is 0.088163USD.
 The circulating supply of Bware(INFRA) is

 In the past 24 hours, Bware has shown a price movement of